 - Reaffirms our participation in and support of the global union federation IndustriALL;

-- Reaffirms solidarity with: the CSN of Quebec; Brazilian Central Union of Workers (CUT); CGT of France; New Trade Union Initiative (NTUI) of India; FIOM of Italy; Workers Advice Center (WAC MA’AN) in Israel/Palestine; Kilusang Mayo Uno and Partido ng Manggagawa of the Philippines; Unite the Union of the United Kingdom; the many Canadian, Mexican and U.S. unions that are our partners in the Tri-National Solidarity Alliance; and other democratic worker movements around the world;
+- Reaffirms solidarity with: the CSN of Quebec; FIOM of Italy; Brazilian Central Union of Workers (CUT); CGT of France; New Trade Union Initiative (NTUI) of India; Workers Advice Center (WAC MA’AN) in Israel/Palestine; Kilusang Mayo Uno and Partido ng Manggagawa of the Philippines; Unite the Union of the United Kingdom; the many Canadian, Mexican and U.S. unions that are our partners in the Tri-National Solidarity Alliance; and other democratic worker movements around the world;

-- Commits to building relations with unions abroad, especially in our industries, through direct contact, progressive forums and networks, and other means, as well as establishing and deepening relationships with workers in sister shops who globally share our employers, including workers in China, Russia, and Cuba;
+- Commits to building relations with unions abroad through direct contact, progressive forums and networks, and other means, as well as establishing and deepening relationships with workers in sister shops who globally share our employers, including workers in China, Russia, and Cuba;

-- Actively condemns the murder and persecution of trade unionists and harassment of unions and union busting anywhere in the world;
+- Condemns the murder and persecution of trade unionists, harassment of unions, and union busting anywhere in the world;

-- Encourages locals and members to increase their involvement in our international program and to make contributions and voluntary payroll check off for the UE-FAT Solidarity Fund and UE Research and Education Fund;
+- Encourages locals and members to increase their involvement in our international program and to make contributions to the UE-FAT Solidarity Fund and UE Research and Education Fund;

 - Commits to ongoing worker-to-worker exchanges with our allies and educational work with our members in order to deepen our alliances and understanding of global labor conditions so that we may engage in collective action together;